-Thomson Resources Ltd has had a landmark year, with acquisition of a new tin project and early drill success.
-Thomson also followed up its airborne VTEM survey with ground EM surveys that delineated a compelling drill target.
+To allow Thomson to focus on its Bygoo discovery, the Company has engaged additional new joint-venture partners for three of its projects, including the airborne VTEM anomalies at Byrock and Havilah.
 In a challenging investment climate these achievements have been made with minimal cash outlay or share dilution, leaving Thomson well positioned to take these projects to the next phase.

-Thomson Resources Ltd is exploring in NSW for mineral deposits containing gold, tin and copper.
+Thomson Resources is exploring in NSW for mineral deposits containing gold, tin and copper.
 Thomson had early success in discovering several Intrusion-Related Gold (IRG) systems in its namesake Thomson Fold Belt of northwestern NSW.
-Tin is commonly associated with IRG systems and Thomson Resources has used this experience to enhance its tin focus with the acquisition of the advanced tin exploration project at Bygoo near Ardlethan (Figure 1).
+Tin is commonly associated with IRG systems and Thomson Resources has used this experience to enhance its tin focus with the acquisition of the advanced tin exploration project at Bygoo near Ardlethan.

-Figure 1: Thomson Projects in NSW
+Figure 1: Thomson Resources Projects